airlock-presales/iam-snippets/README.md

 ```

 - Each `.yaml` file is a snippet (`type: IamSnippet`).
-- Snippets are grouped by domain (authentication, authorization, integrations, etc.).
+- Snippets are currently not grouped, it may change in future!
+Do never link to a snippet directly.
 - `CONTRIBUTING.md` explains how to add and test new snippets.
 - `LICENSE` clarifies how this library can be used.